The Sunflower State has five carriers offering Marketplace plans for 2022. Most residents who enroll in coverage qualify for subsidies.

 Health Insurance Costs in Kansas

-Health insurance premiums in Kansas are cheaper in 2020 than it was in 2019.
-Below are the average monthly rates for Marketplace plans from 2019 to 2020:
+Health insurance premiums in Kansas increased for bronze and gold plans, but decreased for silver plans in 2021.
+Below are the average monthly rates for Marketplace plans from 2020 to 2021:

 Medicaid for Low-Income Kansas Residents